Performance Company

 Jumping to Conclusions (2017)

 Congratulations to the performers in SeniorsDANCE Company in Short + Sweet Festival.
 It was the first time they have performed on stage under lights and it went very well.
 TheatreView commented that “Choreographer Susan Jordan has an ace up her sleeve with the charismatic performers of the SeniorsDANCE Company.
-Her Jumping to Conclusions has a powerful message, however, it is unfortunately interpreted as comedy, and needs more rehearsal and tighter unison to really hit home.”
+Jumping to Conclusions has a powerful message, however, it is unfortunately interpreted as comedy, and needs more rehearsal and tighter unison to really hit home.”
 Performers were Alan Duncan, Briar Wilson, Diana Kells, Dick Lane, Elizabeth Croft, Gillian Taylor, Jocelyn Cullen, Liz Nicholson.

 Bike Ballet (2017)